remoteintech/remote-jobs/company-profiles/kentik.md

 ## Company blurb

-The network observability company.
-Our platform is a must-have for the network front line, whether digital business, corporate IT, or service provider.
 Kentik is the network observability company.
-Many of the world’s most [recognizable brands](https://www.kentik.com/customers/) rely on our SaaS platform to make sense of their networks, relying on our infinite granularity, automated insights, and insanely fast search to answer key business questions.
+Many of the world’s [recognizable brands](https://www.kentik.com/customers/) rely on our SaaS platform to make sense of their networks, relying on our infinite granularity, automated insights, and insanely fast search to answer key business questions.

 Our rapidly growing, geographically distributed engineering team builds state-of-the-art products that are supported by a truly big data platform that processes trillions(!!) of records per day.

 To this end, our engineering culture emphasizes collaborative communication, openness to ideas, and practical solution design.

 To find out more, read our [blog](https://www.kentik.com/blog/) and follow us [@kentikinc](https://twitter.com/kentikinc).